glennraya/xendivel/README.md

 #### Get Card Charge Transaction

-To retrieve the details of the card charge object, you must provide the **id** of the card charge (which should be sourced from your database or the Xendit dashboard) as the first parameter, and the string **card** as the second parameter.
+To retrieve the details of the card charge object, you must provide the `id` of the card charge (which should come from your database or your Xendit dashboard) as the first parameter, and the string `card` as the second parameter.

 `GET` Request: